TUM-Dev/VMP/vmpctl/README.md

-# VMPControl -- A simple ncurses command-line interface to control a VMP server
+# VMPControl -- A simple command-line interface to control a VMP server